Non-Doms

 Although designed to hit the very wealthy “non-doms” residing in the UK, this in itself may therefore be enough for the average "non-dom" to decide that being assessed on the arising basis is the cheaper option.

-It is therefore necessary to prepare two comparative tax calculations at the end of each tax year before deciding how to complete your self-assessment tax return.
+It is therefore necessary for two comparative tax calculations to be prepared at the end of each tax year before deciding how to complete your self-assessment tax return.
 That is, assuming you are confident that you qualify as being non-domiciled in the first place, bearing in mind this could always be open to challenge by HM Revenue & Customs (HMRC).

 Bank accounts will need to be correctly set up to segregate and identify income and gains from capital, bearing in mind capital remittances are not taxable, and accurate records maintained regarding the inward and outward movements within the accounts.